Schools

 Form I-17A

-The president, owner or head of school or school system must sign the Form I-17A, “Record of Designated School Officials” to nominate designated school officials (DSOs).
-This signature certifies that each individual listed is an employee of the school, qualified for the position, and will be provided the resources and training needed to perform the responsibilities.
+The president, owner or head of school or school system must sign the Form I-17A, “Record of Designated School Officials,” to nominate DSOs.
+This signature certifies that each individual listed is an employee of the school, qualified for the position, and will be provided with the resources and training needed to perform the responsibilities.

 Evidence

-SEVP requires that school officials filing an initial Form I-17 petition upload the required evidence for adjudication at the same time they submit their petition in SEVIS.
+SEVP requires petitioners filing an initial Form I-17 upload the required evidence for adjudication at the same time they submit their petition in SEVIS.
 The evidence a school needs to provide to SEVP depends on the program(s) of study offered and the school’s accreditation status.

 Adjudication